PostgreSQL Scales Further Than Most Think — Here is How to Push It

 Switching to NoSQL for performance.
 I've seen teams move from PostgreSQL to MongoDB because "it's faster," then spend months rebuilding the query capabilities they lost.
 PostgreSQL with proper indexing is fast enough for most workloads.

-Citus/distributed PostgreSQL too early.
-Citus is great when you genuinely need horizontal write scaling.
-But it changes how you model data (everything needs a distribution key), and some queries become impossible or slow.
+Citus/distributed PostgreSQL is useful when we genuinely need horizontal write scaling, but it changes how we model data (everything needs a distribution key) and some queries become impossible or slow.
 Try everything else first.

 - Enable

-pg_stat_statementsand fix your queries.
+pg_stat_statementsand fix the queries.
 This alone solves most problems. - Add proper indexes (including partial and covering indexes).

 - Set up PgBouncer for connection pooling.